data-upstream/docs/README.md

 3. Run a Jupyter Notebook to explore the data with Bokeh, etc...
 See https://www.data-upstream.ch/ for more informations

-# Read-only tokens to develop webapps to use or display data
+## Read-only tokens to for use in external webapps / or devices (e.g. to display data)

 We have implemented our read only tokens (See the API-Doc) for use in web apps, or apps you want to share.
+However you'll need to use the aggregate log data service to read data.